Navigating End-of-Life Conversations with Confidence

 Frequently Asked Questions

 Yes — you don’t need any arts experience.
-You’ll take part in creative and drama-based activities and exercises that will help identify personal barriers and challenges to initiating and facilitating EOL conversations.
-You’ll also hone your facilitation skills, as well as share and learn strategies to employ in effective EOL communication.
+You’ll take part in creative and drama-based activities and exercises that will help identify personal barriers and challenges to initiating and facilitating end-of-life conversations.
+You’ll also hone your facilitation skills, as well as share and learn strategies to employ in effective end-of-life communication.

 Piloted in 2023 by ArtsWok Collaborative with a healthcare institution, participants shared significant improvements in 3 key areas.
 You’ll gain greater comfort initiating end-of-life conversations, better management of intense emotional reactions, and stronger motivation to start these important discussions — skills that will enhance your professional practice.